Herbal Remedies for Heart Care and to Lower Down Cholesterol

 - Hypertension - Blood pressure is one of the leading cause of heart problems.

-- Hardening of blood vessels- Due to Ageing, Stress, Smoking, Pollution
+- Hardening of blood vessels - Due to Ageing, Stress, Smoking and Pollution etc.

 - Consuming amla daily is the best remedy to avoid heart problems.
-Check our Amla Saar.
+Check Planet Ayurveda Amla Saar.

 - Herbal tea of Arjuna called Arjun tea is traditionally used in Indian subcontinent to lower down cholesterol naturally without any side effects.